ELECTRONIC PRESS KIT

 Sam Pointer is a singer/songwriter, a virtuoso on guitar (and multiple other stringed instruments), an entertainer and a teacher.
 His music blends many traditions – rock, bluegrass, blues, reggae, folk, New Orleans, Celtic, and more – into a rich gumbo of Americana.
 It sounds familiar but fresh, featuring catchy new songs spiced with tasty guitar licks.

 What’s next for Sam?
 He is working on a follow-up album to “What Good Is Money”, which will be a collection of his more acoustic, folk, and bluegrass flavored songs.
-And of course, he can’t wait to get out and play all these songs live!
+And of course, after a pandemic hiatus, he’s overjoyed to be playing music live again!

 MEDIA COVERAGE & QUOTES